TosteMuffin/Quiz/README.md

 # Quiz
-This program is a preset quiz I wrote in C++.
-It is a quiz that asks you to do very very simple addition.
+This program is a quiz I wrote in C++.
+It is a quiz that asks you to do very very simple random addition problems.

 Changelog